 - water filters (refrigerator water filter, faucet water filter, pitcher water filter)

 - water softener salt

-Our dentist is only taking emergency cases at this time.
+Our dentist was only able to take emergency cases at one time.
 Do all you can to care for your teeth!

 - an extra toothbrush

 - tooth pastes or powders

 Eye Care Products